freebsd/pkg/README.md

 If only a package name is given, it will search the remote repository and download and install the package if it exists.
 The dependencies will be downloaded and installed first.

-This is possible because we have the dependencies informations in the remote repository database.
+This is possible because we have the dependency information in the remote repository database.

 `pkg add` will check if the user attempts to install a package built for another